hmemcpy/hmemcpy.com/source/_posts/2014-03-17-how-nancy-made-net-web-development-fun.md

 And with [ScriptCS](http://scriptcs.net/) being the hot new thing, hosting Nancy apps [does not even require Visual Studio](https://github.com/adamralph/scriptcs-nancy)!

 So what makes Nancy so appealing to me, a non-web developer?
-First and foremost &ndash; the people behind it!
-Nancy is a perfect example of the Open Source spirit &ndash; with [more than 160 contributors](http://nancyfx.org/contribs.html), making it a fun, well-documented, well-tested, accessible framework for everyone and everything!
+First and foremost - the people behind it!
+Nancy is a perfect example of the Open Source spirit - with [more than 160 contributors](http://nancyfx.org/contribs.html), making it a fun, well-documented, well-tested, accessible framework for everyone and everything!

-But what I like most about Nancy has nothing to do with its actual application &ndash; it has to do with the way it works under the covers.
+But what I like most about Nancy has nothing to do with its actual application - it has to do with the way it works under the covers.
 Demonstrated by one of Nancy's lead developers, Andreas Håkansson ([@TheCodeJunkie](https://twitter.com/TheCodeJunkie) on twitter), in the [Guerilla Framework Design](https://www.youtube.com/watch?v=7jg0u-YaRxQ) talk at DevDay, Nancy uses lots of cool C# language hacks to achieve simplicity and make using of the framework as simple as possible!

 Want examples?
 Let's start with the *hello world* app above: there are at least 3 cool things that don't require you to understand exactly how they work.
 For example, the funky `= _ =>` *smiley face*.
 While aesthetically pleasing, this is a lambda expression, defining the body of the HTTP Get method, with the route */*.
 This lambda passes a parameter which is a dynamic dictionary (specified by underscore in the above example).
 This dictionary contains, among other things, the URL parameters, so they can be used immediately inside the method body, e.g.: